 TransMontaigne Inc. controls our general partner, which has sole responsibility for conducting our business and managing our operations.
 TransMontaigne Inc. and Morgan Stanley Capital Group have conflicts of interest and limited fiduciary duties, which may permit them to favor their own interests to our detriment.

 TransMontaigne GP L.L.C. is our general partner and manages our operations and activities.
 TransMontaigne GP L.L.C. is an indirect wholly owned subsidiary of TransMontaigne Inc. Likewise, TransMontaigne Services Inc. is an indirect wholly owned subsidiary of TransMontaigne Inc. and employs the personnel who provide support to TransMontaigne Inc.'s operations, as well as our operations.
 TransMontaigne Inc., in turn, is wholly owned by Morgan Stanley Capital Group, which is the principal commodities trading arm of Morgan Stanley.
-Neither our general partner nor its board of directors is elected by our unitholders and our unitholders have no right to elect our general partner or its board of directors on an annual or other continuing basis.
-Furthermore, it may be difficult for unitholders to remove our general partner without its consent because our general partner and its affiliates own units representing approximately 22.1% of our aggregate outstanding limited partner interests.
-The vote of the holders of at least 662/3% of all outstanding common units, including any common units owned by our general partner and its affiliates, but excluding the general partner interest, voting together as a single class, is required to remove our general partner.
+Neither our general partner nor its board of directors is elected by our unitholders have no right to elect our general partner or its board of directors on an annual or other continuing basis.
+Furthermore, it may be difficult for unitholders to remove our general partner without its consent because our general partner and its affiliates own units, including any common units owned by our general partner and its affiliates, but excluding the general partner interest, voting together as a single class, is required to remove our general partner.